IT Operations

 As we discussed earlier, the IT department handles way more than your malware-infested computer.
 Besides maintaining standards in critical areas and assuring business continuity, IT staff is the engine & transmission driving the efficiency of any organization that requires technology (nowadays, most of them).
 This includes managing hardware and software systems, investigating and resolving technical issues, and providing technical support to users.

-The IT department’s responsibilities can be summarized in three broad groups:
+The IT department’s responsibilities can be summarized in three broad groups, plus a fourth that most org charts quietly drop.

 Architecture